UppiliSrinivas/Interview_Preparation/Javascript/Readme.md

 ### Q18: What are `call()`, `apply()`, and `bind()`?
-**A:** These methods allow explicit control over the `this` context.
+**A:** These methods allow explicit control over the `this` context. call and apply execute immediately with a custom this, while bind returns a new function with permanently bound this.

 **call()** - Invokes function with specific `this` and individual arguments:
 ```javascript